-Status: Active response
+Status: Completed response

-Status: Active response
+Status: Completed response

 Papua New Guinea already faces a critical shortage of doctors and nurses with the ratio of doctors and nurses to its population of 9 million being one of the lowest in the world.

-British High Commissioner Keith Scott says the arrival of UK medical expertise is much appreciated, not just in helping the PNG medical authorities tackle the current surge but also in building capacity that will enable PNG – and Western Highlands in particular – cope better with future health emergencies.
+British High Commissioner Keith Scott said the arrival of UK medical expertise is much appreciated, not just in helping the PNG medical authorities tackle the current surge but also in building capacity that will enable PNG – and Western Highlands in particular – cope better with future health emergencies.

 With more than 800 languages, Papua New Guinea is one of the most culturally diverse countries in the world.
 Located in the southwestern Pacific, its closest neighbours are Indonesia, Australia and the Solomon Islands.
 Some 80% of Papua New Guinea’s people live in rural areas with few or no modern facilities and low access to health care.